Gregory204/Exploring-NYC-Public-School-Test-Result-Scores/README.md

 ## Conclusion

 The analysis of NYC public school SAT performance provides valuable insights into top-performing schools, specifically in math, across all sections, and identifies the borough with the highest variability in SAT scores.
 These findings contribute to informed decision-making for education professionals, policymakers, researchers, and parents.

----

-Feel free to customize the content further based on additional details or specific preferences!